 - index.html – front page of static site.

 At first place a little unused thing is first block in files.
 Surrounded by three hyphens (—) it is the block for post or page settings.
 In Jekyll lingo it is called Front Matter.

 The blog post on screenshot above is written in markdown.
 It’s a markup language that is way cleaner than regular HTML.
 It’s easier to read and there are no mess of tags that make it hard to focus on text.

-By Wikipedia markdown is a lightweight markup language with plain text formatting syntax.
+By Wikipedia markdown is lightweight markup language with plain text formatting syntax.
 Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.

 After installing Ruby and Jekyll follow their step by step tutorial to get started with your first site.